-The Board has considered the company vision and principles, which are the values of the company that underpin how it delivers its underlying purpose and encourages an integrated approach to working.
+The Board has considered the company vision and values, which underpin how it delivers its underlying purpose and encourages an integrated approach to working.

 Technology and other systems for ensuring checks and balances

 The Board has considered the technology and other systems available to the company.
 We supply high-quality drinking water by using the latest technology and sophisticated monitoring systems at our treatment works.
 We have developed our 'digital twin' for the company, taking in real world data to help us to find and fix leaks faster than ever before.
 We have also rolled out new digital systems for our operational teams to deliver planned maintenance work efficiently and effectively, helping to improve the customer experience.